Manuachu06/End_to_End_Predictive_model/README.md

 An End-to-End Machine Learning Model is a comprehensive system that contains all the stages of a machine learning project, from data collection and preprocessing to model development, deployment, and ongoing maintenance.
 I hope you liked this article on how to build an end-to-end Machine Learning model using Python.

-Sure!
-Here's a README file specifically for predictive modeling using linear regression.

----

 # Predictive Modeling Using Linear Regression

 ## Project Overview